Jawhar (general): Biography

-Conquest of Egypt

 After the Western borders had been secured, Jawhar led the Fatimid invasion of Ikhshidid Egypt (969).
 He approached Egypt from the direction of Alexandria and marched towards the capital, Fustat.
 His army encountered little resistance and the country was secured by a treaty with the Ikhshidid vizier Abu Ja'far Muslim.
 Some divisions of the Ikhshidid army mutinied in protest and took up positions on Roda Island in the Nile, to defend the river crossing and prevent the Fatimid army from gaining access to Fustat.
 Jawhar stormed the island with his Kutama troops and cleared away the enemy soldiers before proceeding to peacefully enter Fustat.

 As Jawhar pacified Egypt the Fatimid army began its invasion of Ikhshidid Syria (970) under the Kutama general Ja'far ibn Falah.
-After initial successes this army was destroyed near Damscus in August 971 by a coalition of Ikhshidid soldiers and Arab tribesmen led by the Qarmatians of Bahrain.
+After initial successes this army was destroyed near Damascus in August 971 by a coalition of Ikhshidid soldiers and Arab tribesmen led by the Qarmatians of Bahrain.
 Egypt was left defenceless and was invaded by the coalition in September.
-Jawhar had no troops at hand so he mobilised the entire population of Fustat to build a defensive line consisting of a wall and a ditch at a bottleneck north of the city.
+Jawhar had few troops at hand so he mobilised the entire population of Fustat to build a defensive line consisting of a wall and a ditch at a bottleneck north of the city.
 As the coalition army stalled in the Nile Delta Jawhar managed to finish his preparations in time.
 The invaders' attempt to take Fustat was foiled by the defences and Jawhar routed them in battle outside the city with his raw troops.